 Environmental Services will inform residents and businesses about project activities and respond to questions and concerns in a timely manner.
 The following resources will help you stay informed and report concerns:

-- Questions: Call 503-823-5315, stating that SW Market–Madison is your area of concern.
+• Questions: Call the message line at 503-823-5315, stating that SW Market-Madison is your project of concern.
 Outreach staff will return your call by the next business day.

 Project Background

-The SW Market-Madison Sewer Project is being designed to accomplish the following sewer improvements:
+The SW Market-Madison Sewer Project is designed to accomplish the following sewer improvements:

 In addition, Environmental Services will collaborate with the Portland Water Bureau where possible to replace their water lines with earthquake resistant pipe.
 Construction in downtown Portland requires coordination with multiple partners.